comahe-de/i18n4k/readme.md

 ## Hints for Android

 Generated resource files are not added to the "Java resource", but as "raw Android resources".
-As Android does not allow sub-folders or uppercase letters, the resource name is adapted: packages names are prefixed to the resource name and concatenated by "_".
+As Android does not allow subfolders or uppercase letters, the resource name is adapted: packages names are prefixed to the resource name and concatenated by "_".
 Also, camel case names are converted to sneak-case, e.g. "/x/y/MyMessages_fr.i18n4k.txt" will be changed to "x_y_my_messages_fr_i18n4k".